hdesai17/chemoproteogenomics/README.md

 #### Outputs

-In the Custom_Databases folder, there are variations of FASTA databases \
+In the Custom_Databases folder, there are variations of FASTA databases:
 - 2TS = two tryptic sites flanking variant sites
 - simple = only Uniprot ID (minimal) headers
 - rev = contains reverse sequences specified as REV